casualwriter/node-simple-ws/source/README.md

 ### Coding for your web service

 The program is very simple in about 60 lines.
-You may read and modify the code.
+You may read and modify the code [simple-ws.js](simple-ws.js).

 or just edit ``simple-ws.js`` for DB-CONNECTION and WEB-SERVICE-DEFINITION like below